onc-healthit/lantern-back-end/.github/PULL_REQUEST_TEMPLATE.md

   - Tests have been run locally and pass.
 - [ ] Code review has been performed.
   - Code diff has been done and checked to ensure only expected code is being committed.
+  - A linter for the language has been run.

 **Primary Reviewer:**